 The Sponsored Programs Office can help you with any type of proposal, from new proposals (those being submitted to the sponsor for the first time) to renewals.
 Each type of proposal, outlined below, may have its own requirements or qualifications.

-- Pre-proposal/Notice of Intent—The purpose of the pre-proposal is to peak the interest of a potential sponsor.
+The purpose of the pre-proposal is to peak the interest of a potential sponsor and is a request for preliminary review prior to a formal or full proposal submission.
 It typically does not include a cost estimate and is not expected to result in an award.
 Interested sponsors will ask for a full proposal.
-See the transmittal sheet (PDF) for detailed information and the required form.